Michal-Atlas/DawnStorm/system/index.md

 Magic works through
 magical symbols.
 Spell-casters can create these symbols in mid-air instantaneously, however these persist only for a single round.
-Long-term effects need an inscription on a surface to work, these can be created magically, but it is very difficult.
+Long-term effects need an inscription on a surface to work.

 **Mana** - Most effects will ask you to spend mana, you have a basic pool equal to your `Soul` stat.
 At any time you may spend a `Soul` stat to